Tetsumote/jquery.smoothState.js-demo/README.md

 this is a demo page for jquery.smoothState.js plugin

-This site tries to handle page transitions with different enter and exit animations.
+This site handles page transitions with different enter and exit animations.
 It uses following plugins:

 - smoothState.js (with jquery) - http://weblinc.github.io/jquery.smoothState.js/
 - prefixfree - http://lea.verou.me/prefixfree/